Facial expressions are a primary form of communication

 They have developed their facial muscles more than any other type of animal.

-These muscles are controlled directly by the nervous system and express their emotions.
+These muscles are directly controlled by the nervous system and express emotions.

-This is why facial expressions represent the most natural mode of communication.
+This is why facial expressions represent the most natural form of communication.

 Primate facial expression